sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ### Testcase : Scale tests

-#### Enable macsec on all interfaces on the DUT/linecard
+#### Large number of interfaces having macsec enabled on the DUT/linecard
+- Use the configure feature command to turn ON the macsec feature, with all ports having mac-sec enabled.
-  1. Check the CPU, ASIC behavior when there are multiple wpa_supplicant processes being spawned.
+    - Check the CPU, ASIC behavior when there are multiple wpa_supplicant processes being spawned.
+    - Expect the macsec sessions all come up fine, Measure the time taken.
-  2. When all the interfaces flap together, how much time it takes for Portchannels/BGP sessions to be up
+- When all the interfaces flap together, how much time it takes for Portchannels/BGP sessions to be up -Expect the macsec sessions all come up fine.
+Measure the time taken.

 #### Rekeying in all macsec sessions happens at the same time
-  Check the sessions are all up.
+- Check the sessions are coming back up, Measure the time taken.

 #### Macsec enabled on all interfaces and the DUT is rebooted.
-  Check the macsec docker comes up and macsec sessions are established.
+- Check the macsec docker comes up and macsec sessions are established.